-a) have graduated from a two-year accredited dental hygiene program or one considered equivalent.

-b) successfully complete the National Dental Hygiene Certification Examination (NDHCE) or, if an applicant is not eligible to take the NDHCE and the Registration Committee determines that they meet the educational requirements, complete a provincial written competency evaluation.

-c) successfully complete a clinical competency evaluation if the applicant graduated from a non-accredited dental hygiene program.

-d) successfully complete the Jurisprudence Education Module.

-e) successfully complete an approved dental hygiene refresher course or professional competency assessment if s/he has not practised dental hygiene in the previous three years.
+- a) have graduated from a recognized accredited dental hygiene program or one considered substantially equivalent by the Registration Committee. - b) successfully complete the National Dental Hygiene Certification Examination (NDHCE) or, if an applicant is not eligible to take the NDHCE and the Registration Committee determines that they meet the educational requirements, complete a provincial written competency evaluation. - c) successfully complete a clinical competency evaluation if the applicant graduated from a non-accredited dental hygiene program. - d) successfully complete the Jurisprudence Education Module. - e) successfully complete an approved dental hygiene refresher course or professional competency assessment if s/he has not practised dental hygiene in the previous three years.

-f) be reasonably fluent in either English or French.

-g) be authorized to practise dental hygiene in Canada.

-h) declare any previous offenses (professional and/or criminal).

-b) Describe the methodology used to determine whether a program completed outside of Canada satisfies the requirements for registration.
+- f) be reasonably fluent in either English or French. - g) be authorized to practise dental hygiene in Canada. - h) declare any previous offences (professional and/or criminal). - i) submit a Canadian Police Information Centre Criminal Record Report (CPIC report) that is dated no earlier than one year before the date on which the application is submitted - j) hold professional liability insurance. - b) Describe the methodology used to determine whether a program completed outside of Canada satisfies the requirements for registration.